Three myths and a truth

 First, encourage your dog to drink plenty of water.
 This will ensure the urine produced is not too concentrated.
 Secondly, find a product that will bind with and neutralise the nitrogen in the urine

-There is one product that will do both – WOOF&BREW's Ha-Pee Lawns Herbal Tea and Tonic.
-Most dogs love to drink either the tea or the tonic (or both), so they will be naturally well hydrated, and the herbs in the blend do really bind and neutralise the nitrogen and help stop lawn burns, as well as promoting a healthy urinary tract in general.
+There is one product that will do both – WOOF&BREW's Ha-Pee Lawns Herbal Tonic.
+Most dogs love to drink the tonic so they will be naturally well hydrated, and the herbs in the blend do really bind and neutralise the nitrogen and help stop lawn burns, as well as promoting a healthy urinary tract in general.

 And here's an extra grass growing tip: If you're a lazy gardener who doesn't like getting the lawnmower out, sprinkle your lawn with whisky – it'll come up half cut!